-Occupational Therapist (working one job as ocupational therapist in the intern clinic and one job as early stimulation with little children) from Jan 6, 2014 - 2 jobs for 13 months in NPH Guatemala.
+Occupational Therapist (working one job as ocupational therapist in the intern clinic and one job as early stimulation with little children) currently vacant - 2 jobs for 13 months in NPH Guatemala.

 Occupational therapy at NPH is a school-based position, where the therapist gives individualized attention to children from the special education classroom as well as to some integrated children who have special needs in certain areas.
 The therapist is in the school during the normal school schedule and the day is broken into approximately five to six 45 minute therapy sessions (all one-on-one therapy).